grimcode/benignDocker/README.md

 - Ubuntu

 Software:
-- Docker
+- docker
-- Python3
+- python3
-- Snakemake
+- snakemake
-- Graphviz
+- graphviz

 ## Usage:
 To install the application please use the INSTALL bash script.
 This script will use docker to build the containers and run them.